cdcai/TowerScout/README.md

 - The the Utah Department of Health and Human Services (DHHS) utilized TowerScout for [detecting cooling towers](https://gis.utah.gov/blog/2023-07-04-cooling-tower-update/) in aerial imagery.
 - The Los Angeles County Enterprise GIS (eGIS) team and Department of Public Health utilized TowerScout to build an initial dataset of likely cooling tower locations across the County.
 The work was the [2023 NACo Achievement Award Winner, Information Technology (Best in Category)](https://www.naco.org/resources/award-programs/towerscout-adaptation-%E2%80%93-automated-image-analysis-identify-cooling-towers).

+**Additional files**
+* <a target="_blank" href="https://drive.google.com/file/d/1EBxgqr6MrkAkEv1vJ2ftZiSjs6w865wf/view?usp=drive_link">YOLOv5 weights</a>
+* <a target="_blank" href="https://drive.google.com/file/d/1Cs3nXQddNf-Y0HYO8a5Yvm6mNB-Rx8HP/view?usp=drive_link">EfficientNet weights</a>
+* <a target="_blank" href="https://www2.census.gov/geo/tiger/TIGER2019/ZCTA5/">ZCTA5 shapefile</a>

+This is a proof of concept and is not intended for commercial use.
+Users should adhere to terms of service when using tools and resources from any imagery and data providers.

 ## TowerScout Team